jonathakmdc/node-gis3D/README.md

 ```bash
 $ docker run -d -p 8081:8000 -e DB_IP_ADRESS=${LOCAL_MACHINE_IP} -e DB_PORT="15432" --name nodegis3d-be jonathakmdc/nodegis3d-be:latest
 ```

 **NOTE: Replace `LOCAL_MACHINE_IP` with the IP of the machine on the local network.**

+### Windows

+To run the application in a local environment, simply execute the `run-application-local.ps1` script in the PowerShell application.

+You must ensure that you have privileges to execute scripts, in addition to the Docker engine running.

+To have the privileges temporarily, the following command can be used:

+`Set-ExecutionPolicy Unrestricted -Scope Process -Force`

+The individual commands are also listed below:

+`docker run -d -p 15432:5432 --name nodegis-db mateusqc/nodegis-postgresql`

+`docker run -d -p 8080:80 -e BASE_API_URL='http://localhost:8081' --name nodegis3d-fe jonathakmdc/nodegis3d-fe:latest`

+`docker run -d -p 8081:8000 -e DB_IP_ADRESS=LOCAL_MACHINE_IP -e DB_PORT="15432" --name nodegis3d-be jonathakmdc/nodegis3d-be:latest`

+**NOTE: Replace `LOCAL_MACHINE_IP` with the IP of the machine on the local network.**